Winter health advice for over 55s

 So it’s really important to wrap up warm when you go outside.
 In the home, eating at least one hot meal every day and drinking regular hot drinks helps, as does getting up and moving every now and again.

-The ideal temperature for your home is 21 degrees, and your bedroom should be about 18 degrees.
-If you’re having trouble heating your home in the winter months, Age UK might be able to help with their manage your money in winter web page.
+Ideally you should heat your home to a temperature of at least 18 °C. If you’re having trouble heating your home in the winter months, Age UK might be able to help with their manage your money in winter web page.

 Managing your medication during winter

 As we age we tend to be on more medications than when we’re younger.
 This can be tricky to manage at any time of year but particularly during winter.
 One proactive step you can take if you are starting on a new medicine to treat a long-term condition is to access a free scheme called the New Medicine Service from your local pharmacist.

-This a free service for those in England and Wales which involves a face-to-face conversation with your local pharmacist about the medicines you are taking.
-This gives the opportunity to understand why you’re taking your medications and help you manage them in the best way to treat or control any conditions you’re living with.
-Find out more about the Medicines Check Up Service here.
+This a free service for those in England which involves a face-to-face conversation with your local pharmacist about the medicines you are taking.
+This gives you the opportunity to understand why you’re taking your medications and help you manage them in the best way to treat or control any conditions you’re living with.
+Find out more about the New Medicine Service.

 If you’re taking multiple medications, it can be tricky to remember to take them all.
 Here are a few tips from LloydsPharmacy: